 - Avoid scrolling through your phone or turning the television on within the first 30-60 mins

 - Move your body – even if it’s for 10 minutes of stretching/yoga poses.
 Find ways to inject some natural movement first thing

-- Mindfulness or meditation practices centered around some deep breathing is such an important way to support a healthy stress response – particularly if you wake with anxiety, panic or worry
+- Mindfulness practices centered around some deep breathing is such an important way to support a healthy stress response – particularly if you wake with anxiety, panic or worry

 - Have a gratitude practice; whether you write this down in a journal or say it to yourself, the health benefits of a daily gratitude practice are endless

 - Eat a nourishing and healthy breakfast – our body requires nourishment in the form of adequate macro and micronutrients